kulkarnipreetam/precipitation-forecast-ml/README.md

 - **Precipitation events are relatively rare** in the dataset (occurring in less than ~15% of hourly records).
   - This imbalance required careful tuning of model thresholds and evaluation metrics beyond raw accuracy.
   - Metrics like **Precision, Recall, and AUC** provided a more balanced assessment of model performance.
-- Results indicate strong generalization capability for daily and hourly forecasting tasks.
+- Results indicate strong predictive performance for the city-specific models on daily and hourly forecasting tasks.

 ---